TeamofSocialites/SocialHub/README.md

 ## Overview
 ### Description
 SocialSearchHub is a hub for users to search for topics, ideas, and pictures within multiple social media apps at one time.
-Users will be able to

 ### App Evaluation
 [Evaluation of your app across the following attributes]